durrantlab/autogrow4/tutorial/TUTORIAL.md

 ## Providing Custom Options

 AutoGrow4 was designed to be modular.
 This allows for the easy swapping of code.
-AutoGrow4 is to be a living codebase so if you have added good custom code and would like to make it open source. please contact the authors so that we can grow the user options.
+AutoGrow4 is intended to be a living codebase so if you have added good custom code and would like to make it open source.
+Please contact the authors so that we can grow the user options.

 Many of the AutoGrow4 functions can be supplemented with custom options.
 These functions include:

-1. Custom ligands filters ***
+1. Custom Ligand Filters ***
-2. Custom docking code ***
+2. Custom Docking Code ***
 3. Custom ligand conversion code from PDB to dockable format (ie PDBQT) ***
 4. Custom Scoring/Rescoring code ***
 5. Custom Reaction libraries